Alison Cope organises awards event to recognise the achievements of young people in alternative provision settings.

 The awards are hosted in memory of Alison’s son, Joshua Ribera, who died in 2013 as a result of a fatal stab wound.
 Since his death, Alison has been campaigning against knife crime.

 Her message of love being the essential requirement for the positive development of young people resonates amongst the local community.
 Additionally, this awards event generates an awareness of the perils of knife crime.
-Furthermore, it highlights the predicament young people find themselves in when little support is offered to them in alternative provision schools.

 Alternative Provision Settings

 It is clear to see the impact alternative education settings have had on the young individuals that attend.

 “Someone believing that I could has made the biggest difference”, one pupil declares.

 Another pupil states: “It’s picked me up and got me where I am.
 Now I have a future”.